Current Job Openings

 Our School Community

-At WWS, we educate each child with reverence and respect, nurturing wonder, confidence, and initiative.
 From an early age, students take ownership of their learning.
 Waldorf education cultivates socially responsible, self-motivated individuals who are resilient and respectful.

 Our campus reflects the natural beauty of the region and embodies our values.
-It’s a welcoming space that inspires curiosity, well-being, and connection.
+It’s a welcoming space that inspires curiosity, well-being and connection.
+Our philosophy supports global sustainability and reinforces our commitment to responsible citizenship.

 Whistler Waldorf School students kayaking